mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 Let's wait a while, and see to what extent the preemptible machine disappears by 1:10am tomorrow...

+*... waited for 24hrs ...*

+...
+And indeed, the persistent disk does not die, even though a machine based on it would Terminate after 24hrs.
+That means we can safely store data on the remaining ~14Gb of persistent disk available to us.

+### Next Steps

 #### Boot a Terminated image